 Between the jury duty thing hanging over my head, two MLP pod sessions sandwiching this week, and having to plan for a potential vacation spanning the USA, this week sure flew by quickly.
-Even when I know that stopping to appreciate how every day is unique and smelling the roses is how you slow down time, this week felt very unique and jam-packed — but it still flew by!
+I know that stopping to appreciate how every day is unique and smelling the roses is how you slow down time.
+But this week felt very unique and jam-packed, even though it just flew by!

 Entry #027 (Oct 24 2021)

 Not too much happened in the realm of school this week. despite us having a pod meeting (4 of us girls) for our MLP program on Monday, and then an all-participants one on Thursday.
 There’s another pod one on Monday too so we can get ahead of the curve (our Monday one this week was supposed to have taken place last week, so they’re usually more spaced out).
 Both sessions this week were okay.
 Fun enough, though nothing huge stood out from either one.

 For the pod group meeting, we began designing our scrapbook for the group project, and that went better than I thought.
 The Thursday all-participants meeting had an interesting segment talking about cultural brokers and their role in bringing a group together and making them gel, and that was also interesting.
 I hope I am being a good cultural broker in my group.
 Next week’s topic is gender though, and I’m probably going to reveal to them that I’m transgendered, so we’ll see how that goes.

 I also really have to try to find time this week to do my study abroad application.
 It’s a lot of repeated stuff from my last application since nothing’s changed, but I won’t have time to do it over the next month if I plan to traipse around the United States, so I don’t actually have a ton of time left to get some parts of it done.